Age-optimal Scheduling over Hybrid Channels: Diagrams and Derivations of Steady-State DTMCs

-In Theorem \ref{theorem3} (b) and (c), the expected age is derived based on the knowledge of Markov chains.
-Thus, this section provides the Markov chains corresponding to the items cases in the proof of Theorem \ref{theorem3} (b) and (c) in Section \ref{proof3}.
-The Markov chains are described in Fig. \ref{markov1}, Fig. \ref{markov2}, Fig. \ref{markov3}, Fig. \ref{markov4}, and Fig. \ref{markov5}.
-The derivations of the expected age for each Markov chain are described in each section.

-We need to remark here for the descriptions of the following Markov chains. (i) We sometimes replace two states with a new "state" in the Markov chains.
-For example, in Fig. \ref{markov1}, we include the two states $(s+d,0,1),(s+d,1,1)$ into one circle (the same issue occurs for $(s+1,0,d-1),(s+1,1,d-1)$, etc).
+This section provides the Markov chains corresponding to the cases in the proofs of Theorem \ref{theorem2b}---\ref{theorem2d} in Section \ref{proof3}.
+The Markov chains are described in Fig. \ref{markov1}---\ref{markov6}.
+The derivations of the expected age for each Markov chain are described later.
+We need to remark here for the descriptions of the following Markov chains. (i) We sometimes replace two states by a new "state" in the Markov chains.
+For example, in Fig. \ref{markov1}, we include the two states $(s+d,0,1),(s+d,1,1)$ into one circle (the same occurs for $(s+1,0,d-1),(s+1,1,d-1)$, etc).
 This means that we only consider the combined probability distribution of the two states $(s+d,0,1),(s+d,1,1)$.
-The reason is that: the expected age only needs the distribution sum, rather than each distribution.
-The combination of the two states can largely simplify the derivation of the expected age. (ii) We describe the probabilities $a_d,b_d,a'_d,b'_d$ that exist in our Markov Chains.
-Recall that in \eqref{matrix1}, we have defined the sequences $[a_k,b_k]=[0,1]\times P^k$, and $[a'_k,b'_k]=[1,0]p^k$, where $P$ is the transition matrix.
-Suppose that we choose Channel $2$ with the state of Channel $1$ being $0$.
-Then \eqref{A002},\eqref{A0002} imply that the probabilities of returning back to $(d,1,0)$, and $(d,0,0)$ are $a_d,b_d$ respectively (e.g., see Fig. \ref{markov1}).
-If the state of Channel $1$ is $1$, then the probabilities are $a'_d,b'_d$ respectively (e.g., see the left part of Fig. \ref{markov3}).
+The combination of the two states can largely simplify the Markov chains figures.
+Also, it does not affect the derivations of the expected age. (ii) The values $a_d,b_d,a'_d,b'_d$ are defined in \eqref{matrix1}.
+Suppose that we choose Channel $2$ with $l_1=0$.
+Then \eqref{A002} and \eqref{A0002} imply that the probabilities of returning back to $(d,1,0)$, and $(d,0,0)$ are $a_d,b_d$ respectively (e.g., see Fig. \ref{markov1}).
+If $l_1=1$, then the probabilities are $a'_d,b'_d$ respectively (e.g., see the left part of Fig. \ref{markov3}).